What is the Age of Consent in Michigan?

 The Relative Age Rule in Michigan

 It might interest you to note that Michigan is in the minority of states that do not consider relative age.
-In most other states, if two individuals that are below the age of consent have sex, it is legal (or at very least a less severe crime) as long as the partners are close to the same age.
+In most other states, if two individuals who are below the age of consent have sex, it is legal (or at very least a less severe crime) as long as the partners are close to the same age.

 Michigan, however, operates under an absolute age of consent law (also see Romeo and Juliet Laws).
-This means, it is illegal for you to have consensual sex with anyone who is below the Michigan age of consent, no matter how close your age is with the other person(s).
+This means it is illegal for you to have consensual sex with anyone who is below the Michigan age of consent, no matter how close your age is with the other person(s).

-To make it clear, if two 15 year olds engage in consensual sexual activity, both are committing a crime, according to the Michigan laws (also check Romeo and Juliet Laws).
+To make it clear, if two 15-year-olds engage in consensual sexual activity, both are committing a crime, according to the Michigan laws (also check Romeo and Juliet Laws).

-In Michigan, the law on statutory rape is one of the most severe in theentire country.
+In Michigan, the law on statutory rape is one of the most severe in the entire country.
 Recently, the law has evolved from the former ”Romeo and Juliet Laws” to a strict age of consent with little tolerance, even for those who have no intent of committing a crime.

 Penalties for the formerly called Romeo and Juliet Laws, now known as statutory rape, depends on the age of the victim and the type of criminal sexual conduct (CSC degrees) involved.
 They include: